pkyIntelligence/bertron/README.md

 ## Installation

 ### Requirements
-- An NVIDIA GPU
+- An NVIDIA GPU with at least 5GB VRAM
 - Linux (Tested on Ubuntu 18.04)
 - Cuda Drivers
 - gcc & g++ ≥ 4.9
-- Python
+- Python=3.7
 - PyTorch, torchvision, and cudatoolkit
 - matplotlib
 - requests